Learn how to streamline your translation workflow -

 Page of the InDesign document before and after the master page update

-You can also create a second master page and assign it to your pages to then see the changes applied to your document.
+You can also create a second parent page and assign it to your pages to then see the changes applied to your document.
 Let me show you how.

-1. Let’s create the new master page and base it to master A as we’ve seen above in this tutorial.
+1. Let’s create the new parent page and base it to master A as we’ve seen above in this tutorial.
 And then let’s change its layout.

 See in the image below, master A and master B are pretty different.
 One has a single column (master A) the other has two columns (master B).

-Don’t forget to adapt the two text-boxes in the new master page B.
+Don’t forget to adapt the two text-boxes in the new parent page B.

 Difference between master page A and master page B

-Our InDesign document at the moment has master A applied to all the pages.
-What happens if I apply master page B to one of the pages?
+Our InDesign document at the moment has parent A applied to all the pages.
+What happens if I apply parent page B to one of the pages?

 Difference between a page in the document with master page A and with master page B

 See?
-InDesign automatically adapted the text-box and the margins to the new master page.
+InDesign automatically adapted the text-box and the margins to the new parent page.

 If you don’t see the changes applied, that probably means that you forgot to flag Enable Layout Adjustmentbefore changing the layout of the page in Margins and Columns.